jeffswartz/poctestnetwork/iOS-Sample/README.md

 ```

 The method sets a `result` property with the appropriate result and passes it into
-the `dispatchResultsToDelegateWithResult` method, which calls the `networkTestDidCompleteWithResult`
+the `[OTNetworkTest dispatchResultsToDelegateWithResult:]` method, which calls
-delegate method.
-The view controller receives this result and displays a message in
+the `[OTNetworkTest networkTestDidCompleteWithResult:]` delegate method.
+The view
+controller receives this result and displays a message in the user interface based on
-the user interface based on the result.
+the result.